-Uproar in Lok Sabha over TMC MP's remarks

-Uproar in LS over TMC MP's remarks
+Uproar in LS over TMC MP Mahua Moitra's remarks

 New Delhi, Feb 08: Trinamool Congress MP Mahua Moitra's critical reference to a former chief justice of India created uproar in Lok Sabha on Monday, with treasury members accusing her of violating parliamentary rules and demanding that her remarks be expunged.